nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Case 2: Invalid ID, date or insufficient leaves**

-If any of employee ID, date is invalid, or the employee does not pocess enough leaves, Coydir will prompt the users accordingly, and the command will not execute.
+If any of employee ID, date is invalid, or the employee does not possess enough leaves, Coydir will prompt the users accordingly, and the command will not execute.

 Format: `addleave id/ID sd/START_DATE ed/END_DATE`